-The trial has co-primary endpoints: 1) Time taken to self-reported recovery; and 2) Hospitalisation and/or death.
+The trial has co-primary endpoints: 1) Time taken to self-reported recovery from randomisation; and 2) Hospitalisation and/or death.
 The main objective of the trial is to assess the effectiveness of the respective interventions in reducing time to recovery and in reducing the incidence of hospitalisation and/or death.

-The primary analysis will be by "intention to treat", with secondary "intention to treat infected" analyses based on identified aetiology.
+The primary analysis will include all participants as specified in the master statistical analysis plan and the adaptive design report.
 Clinical data, and information from swab and blood tests, where available, will be used to classify participants according to aetiology.